SecSign/SecSign-ID-Nextcloud-Plugin/README.md

 If you do not already have a SecSign ID, go to [secsign.com](https://www.secsign.com/try-secsign-id-now/) to learn how to create and use one.

+[PHP QR Code library](http://phpqrcode.sourceforge.net/) was used for the creating QR codes.
+Many thanks to the developers.